 But it's not just about the stylus.
 In most cases, the tablets supporting them also include advanced screen features to help track the stylus, eliminate false touches from your hand, or provide a smoother experience.

-If you're not the creative sort or don't plan to use your tablet for productivity, choosing a model with a stylus probably isn't essential.
-But if you're looking for a new way to sketch, draft, draw, or get things done, they can be really handy.
+If you're not the creative sort or don't plan to use your tablet for productivity, choosing a model with a stylus isn't essential.
+But if you're looking for a new way to sketch, draft, draw, or get things done, they can be handy.

-What Should I Do With My Old Tablet Once I Upgrade?
+What Should I Do with My Old Tablet Once I Upgrade?

 When it comes to finding new value in your old tablet, you have a few options.